The Rise of the Great Powers: Reception

 Dina's comments to an international perspective view of a foreign model of development were from both an economic development and a political point of view.
 She also commented on the situation in China.
-Tina Leung's comments contained a fair amount of promotion of herself and her "business" interests in China, at time sounded like she was a spokeperson for the Chinese Communist Party.
+Tina Leung's comments contained a fair amount of promotion of herself and her "business" interests in China, at time sounded like she was a spokesperson for the Chinese Communist Party.

 In the Guangdong region, commercials covered sensitive topics.